Polish Aero Club

-Aeroklub Polski (AP; Polish Aero Club) is the Polish central association of persons practising air sports or recreational flying.
+The Polish Aero Club (Aeroklub Polski, AP) is the Polish central association of persons practising air sports or recreational flying.
 It was founded in 1921 and is a member of the Fédération Aéronautique Internationale.
 It has a headquarters in Warsaw.

 History

 Aviation organizations could be founded in Poland only after regaining independence in 1918.
 The first such organization was Aeroklub Polski w Poznaniu (PAC in Poznań), founded on 30 October 1919 and admitted to the FAI in 1920.
 In June 1920 there was founded Aeroklub Polski w Warszawie (PAC in Warsaw).
 On 18 January 1921 both Aero Clubs formed a central federation Aeroklub Rzeczypospolitej Polskiej (ARP; Aero Club of the Polish Republic).
 By 1939, there were created several other regional aero clubs, including some university aero clubs.

 Before the World War II, members of the ARP took active part in world's aviation sports.
 The first major international event was the Challenge 1930 touring planes contest.
 The Poles enjoyed success in the Challenge 1932 and several Gordon Bennett Cup in ballooning contests.
 The ARP organized the Challenge 1934 international contest and the Gordon Bennett Cup in ballooning in 1934–1936, also successful for the Polish pilots.

 Just after the World War II, in 1945 the association was renewed and more regional aero clubs were created.
 In 1957–1990 it was named Aeroklub Polskiej Rzeczpospolitej Ludowej (APRL; Aero Club of the Polish People's Republic).
 At the time of communist Poland, the membership in aero club was practically the only chance for private persons to fly.
 The ARP/APRL was supported by the government and supplied with trainer and auxiliary aircraft withdrawn from the Polish Air Force, distributed to regional aero clubs.